All Episodes

 This is all nothing but speculation.

-I'm telling you, and I have from the get-go, who is behind this, is the the militant pro-abortion crowd, because you need abortions to get these.
+I'm telling you, and I have from the get-go who is behind this, is the militant pro-abortion crowd because you need abortions to get these.

-Uh there are plenty of other stem cells that uh the research is being done on the umbilical cord stem cells, adult stem cells.
+There are plenty of other stem cells that the research is being done on, the umbilical cord stem cells, adult stem cells.

-The reasons he gave went beyond the president's moral qualms uh with research on human embryos.
+The reasons he gave went beyond the president's moral qualms with research on human embryos.

-In fact, Rove waited into deeply contentious scientific territory, telling the Denver Post's editorial board that researchers have found far more promise from adult stem cells than from embryonic stem cells.
+In fact, Rove waded into deeply contentious scientific territory, telling the Denver Post's editorial board that researchers have found far more promise from adult stem cells than from embryonic stem cells.

-Rove's negative appraisal of embryonic stem cell research, echoed by many opponents of uh of funding for such research, is inaccurate, according to most stem cell research scientists, including dozens contacted, a dozen contacted for this story.
+Rove's negative appraisal of embryonic stem cell research, echoed by many opponents of funding for such research, is inaccurate, according to most stem cell research scientists, including dozens contact, a dozen contacted for this story.

 I'm not going to read his whole story.